 We did not elect REIT tax status for our first taxable year ended December 31, 2004 but operated as a taxable C corporation for 2004.
 We intend to elect to be taxed as a REIT for federal income tax purposes for our taxable year ending on December 31, 2005 and for subsequent taxable years.
 If we qualify for taxation as a REIT, we generally will not be subject to federal income tax on that portion of our ordinary income or net capital gain that is currently distributed to our stockholders.
 Our ability to qualify as a REIT will depend upon our satisfaction of various operational and organizational requirements, including requirements related to the nature of our assets, the sources of our income, the diversity of our stock ownership and the distributions to our stockholders, including a requirement that we distribute at least 90% of our REIT taxable income, determined without regard to the dividends paid deduction, each year to our stockholders.
 If we fail to qualify as a REIT, we will be subject to federal income tax at regular corporate rates (up to 35%) as well as state and local taxes.
 Even if we qualify as a REIT, we may be subject to some federal, state, local and foreign taxes on our income and property.
-Our existing taxable REIT subsidiary, Bloodstone TRS, Inc., owner of our TRS lessees, is fully subject to corporate income tax as a C corporation on its earnings and the earnings of our TRS lessees.
+Our existing taxable REIT subsidiary, Bloodstone TRS, Inc., owner of our TRS lessees, is fully subject to corporate income tax as a C corporation on its earnings of our TRS lessees.

 In order to qualify as a REIT, our income must come primarily from "rents from real property," mortgage interest and real estate gains.
 Qualifying "rents from real property" include rents from interests in real property, certain charges for services customarily rendered in connection with the rental of real property, and a limited amount of rent attributable to personal property that is leased under, or in connection with, a lease of real property.
 However, operating revenues from a hotel property are not qualifying "rents from real property."
 Therefore, we generally must lease our hotel properties to another party from whom we will derive rent income that will qualify as "rents from real property" under the REIT rules.
-Accordingly, we generally will lease each of our hotels to a taxable TRS lessee.
+Accordingly, we generally will lease each of our hotels to a taxable TRS lessee, except that a TRS may own hotel properties such as the Frenchman's Reef & Morning Star Marriott Beach Resort and any foreign hotels we acquire.
 Each TRS lessee will pay rent to us that generally should qualify as "rents from real property," provided that an "eligible independent contractor" operates and manages each hotel property on behalf of the TRS lessee.
 We expect that each of our hotel properties will be managed by an "eligible independent contractor."
 The income remaining in our TRS lessees from the payment of rent to us, management fees, operating expenses and other costs will be subject to corporate tax.